 We are currently in the 13th annual National Bullying Prevention Month campaign, initiated in 2006 by PACER.
 The purpose of the yearly month-long campaign is, of course, to prevent bullying.
-While these annual campaigns have certainly enhanced awareness of bullying and the need to prevent it, and has fueled the growth of the multi-billion dollar anti-bullying industry, it has made little progress in creating a world that is safe from bullying.
+While these annual campaigns have certainly enhanced awareness of bullying and the need to prevent it, as well as fueled the growth of the multi-billion dollar anti-bullying industry, it has made little progress in creating a world that is safe from bullying.
 Bullying is still called a growing epidemic by bullying prevention organizations, bullying-driven school shootings still occur with tragic frequency, and the youth suicide rate, which is somewhat correlated to bullying, has surged.

 Furthermore, studies have shown repeatedly that the most highly regarded bullying prevention programs rarely produce more than a minor reduction in bullying and often result in an increase.
 The same is true of state anti-bullying laws.
 The researchers, especially those who conduct studies on their own programs, are stymied by the disappointing results, and proffer explanations.
 Perhaps their most common one is that the programs were not implemented with sufficient consistency or intensity.
 Rarely, if ever, do the researchers consider the possibility that the programs, by their very nature, are bound to be of limited effectiveness.

 Thus, if your school has an anti-bullying program, there is a good chance that bullying is still a substantial problem, if not a growing one, and you may wish to understand why.

 Yours truly has been predicting longer than anyone that our anti-bullying programs and campaigns are bound to fail.
 Seven years ago, I posted an article on my website explaining the reasons for the disappointing results.
 The article is just as relevant today as it was in 2011.
 Therefore, in recognition of National Bullying Prevention Month 2018, I reprint it here below, with minor edits.